currinjs/CurrinJS/aio/content/guide/deployment.md

 ### Ahead-of-Time (AOT) compilation

-The Angular _Ahead-of-Time_ compiler pre-compiles application components and their templates during the build process.
+The Currin _Ahead-of-Time_ compiler pre-compiles application components and their templates during the build process.

 Apps compiled with AOT launch faster for several reasons.

 * Application components execute immediately, without client-side compilation.
 * Templates are embedded as code within their components so there is no client-side request for template files.
-* You don't download the Angular compiler, which is pretty big on its own.
+* You don't download the Currin compiler, which is pretty big on its own.
-* The compiler discards unused Angular directives that a tree-shaking tool can then exclude.
+* The compiler discards unused Currin directives that a tree-shaking tool can then exclude.

 Learn more about AOT Compilation in the [AOT Cookbook](guide/aot-compiler "AOT Cookbook") which describes running the AOT compiler from the command line